qizhang94/GEOKEYFEM_HM/README.md

 However, if you consider friction such as making CFRI = 0.5, the original main code will not converge from the first time step.
 In that case, we have found a **new** scheme for updating stiffness matrix "by accident".
 This is given in the second main file with name `lucky`.
 We CANNOT guarantee that it will work for other examples.

-The calculations of the equivalent plastic strain for D-P and M-C models are a little bit different.
-For D-P, it uses the deviatoric strain, while for M-C, it uses the full strain.
-Of course, this can be easily **modified by replacing `DPE_eq` with `depsp_d`**.
+The calculations of the equivalent plastic strain for D-P and M-C models are based on the deviatoric strain: **`depsp_d`**.

 ## Output